AMAT Stock Analysis — Applied Materials

 Bull Case

-With analysts forecasting 24.9% EPS growth and a forward P/E of 31.1x, investors are paying a fair premium for double-digit earnings expansion in a sector where process technology is a bottleneck.
+With forward EPS expected to grow 36.9% and a forward P/E of 39.4x, investors are paying up for accelerating earnings in a sector where process equipment is mission-critical.

 Bear Case

-If the P/E multiple reverts from 31.1x to the sector median of 25x, the stock could drop about 20% even if earnings meet expectations.
+If the P/E multiple reverts to the sector median of 25x, the stock would lose over a third of its value even if earnings meet expectations.

 Catalyst to Watch